Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Editor's Note: Borax is poisonous but it takes quite a lot to make you sick.
 If you can close off one room at a time of do this when you will be gone for the day with the pets elsewhere, it would be best.

-This is a guide about borax for fleas.
+This is a page about borax for fleas.
 Pet owners are frequently searching for alternatives to commercial chemical products for controlling and eliminating fleas.